Frequently Asked Questions

 Have you won any awards?

 Yes!
 Yorkshire Packaging Systems are the proud owners of the 2014 PPMA Customer Service Award, the 2015 PPMA Outstanding Achievement Award and Highly Commended Finalists of the ‘Manufacturer of the Year’ and ‘Exceptional Sales or Company Growth’ categories in 2016.
-Most recently, we scooped the 'Apprentice of the Year Award' during the PPMA 2017 exhibition, in recognition of our outstanding apprentice Jake Martin's progress and contribution to our success.
+During the PPMA 2017 exhibition we scooped the 'Apprentice of the Year Award', in recognition of our inspirational apprentice Jake Martin's progress and contribution to our success.

 What is a call-off order and what are the benefits of them?